hikettei/cl-waffe/Readme.md

   </p>
 </p>

+**(2023/07/21)**  As I think the current design of cl-waffe never reaches my goal: `Providing a solid and extensible baseline for Deep Learning on Common Lisp`, I've decided to start by building a matrix operation library which satisfies my requirement from zero, and then construct frameworks.
+Now, it is named [cl-waffe2](https://github.com/hikettei/cl-waffe2) and I'm devoting my free time to it.
+This is highly extensible in that there's no barrier between developers and users, and is accelerated by JIT, instead of slightly more complex semantics.
+Albeit I'm focusing on a new project, `cl-waffe` is still enough working.
+Anyway, I'd be happy if you also visit my new project :).

 # About This Project

 cl-waffe is a deep learning framework with modern APIs for Common Lisp, based on [mgl-mat](https://github.com/melisgl/mgl-mat).